keptn/lifecycle-toolkit/docs/docs/guides/auto-app-discovery.md

 ![Application deployment trace](./assets/trace.png)

-To execute pre-/post-deployment checks for a `KeptnApp`, a `KeptnAppContext` with the same name as the `KeptnApp` can be created.
+To execute pre-/post-deployment checks for a `KeptnApp`, create a `KeptnAppContext` with the same name and in the same `namespace` as the `KeptnApp`.
-The `KeptnAppContext` contains a list of pre-/post-deployment tasks and evaluations that should be executed before and after the workloads withing the `KeptnApp` are being deployed.
+The `KeptnAppContext` contains a list of pre-/post-deployment tasks and evaluations that should be executed before and after the workloads within the `KeptnApp` are deployed.

 See the [Getting started guide](../getting-started/lifecycle-management.md#more-control-over-the-application) for more information on how to configure a `KeptnAppContext`